 What is the Pay Yourself Back Feature?

-The Pay Yourself Back feature, according to a release issued by Chase, will allow cardholders to use their Chase Ultimate Rewards points to pay for their existing purchases across a few categories and receive a statement credit.
-Initially, the categories include:
+The Pay Yourself Back feature, according to a release issued by Chase, allows cardholders to use their Chase Ultimate Rewards points to pay for their existing purchases across a few categories and receive a statement credit.

 Chase claims the new feature boosts Chase Ultimate Rewards points’ value by 25 or 50 percent when cardholders use the feature to pay for these purchases.